UBB-bibliometrics/search-strategies-priorityareas/Marine_WoS.md

 (
-  "sea ice" OR "ice floe$" OR "pack ice" OR "polynya$" OR "ice stream$" OR "ice shel*" OR "nilas" OR "ice chart$" OR "iceberg$" OR "pancake ice" OR "ice ridge$" OR "sea level$" OR "sea surface" OR "SST"
+  "sea ice" OR "ice floe$" OR "pack ice" OR "polynya$" OR "ice stream$" OR "ice shel*" OR "nilas" OR "ice chart$" OR "iceberg$" OR "pancake ice" OR "ice ridge$" OR "sea level$" OR "sea surface"
   OR "air sea"
 )
 ```